This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 We love the Melissa & Doug Knob Puzzles.
 The puzzles help with fine motor and visual perception skills.
 I particularly like the house puzzle because it teaches colors, shapes, and objects.
 All of that in just one puzzle!

 It took my kids a bit to get interested in music.
 They still aren’t nuts about it like some kids are but I make sure music and singing are part of our daily routine.
 We have this really cute set that I picked up on a whim at Target.
 Melissa & Doug offer a variety of musical toys too.

 I don’t know any kids that don’t like to push around cars and trucks.
 We have an assortment of vehicles that don’t make any sound and they still get played with all the time.
 I like to purchase the Green Toys vehicles which is like doing two good things at once.
 Battat also makes some really great ones two.

 In our house, we have a ton of dinosaur figures.
 My oldest can name everyone from Diplodocus to Spinosaurus.
 Your kids might be more interested in farm animals or safari animals.
 You can find all sorts of animal figures from the very realistic to the creative.
 My boys will make dino sounds, they will sort the dinos, they fight the dinos, and they even act as caretakers for the dinos.

-These can be floor puzzles or a square puzzle with large pieces.
-For my 3 year old we try to stick to puzzles in the 24-36 piece range.
+These can be floor puzzles or square puzzles with large pieces.
+For my 3- year-old we try to stick to puzzles in the 24-36 piece range.
 It makes it difficult but not overwhelming.
-My mother bought a 4 foot fire truck floor puzzle that the boys just love.
+My mother bought a 4-foot fire truck floor puzzle that the boys just love.
 If you are short on space, we also love the jumbo puzzles from Mudpuppy.